ZEROF/ipextractor/README.md

 1. Spamhaus

 #### TO DO LIST
+- [ ] Get eu.org domain and check with Lugons team about mirror domain.
 - [x] Instuction for firewalls (listed above), if someone have instructions for other firewalls, please open issue
 - [x] Better README
 - [x] Add CrowdSec private mirror